ghomasHudson/ao3_style_change/README.md

 # AO3 Style Change Detection
 Style change detection dataset using AO3 fics.
 Inspired by the [PAN 21: Style Change Detection Task](https://pan.webis.de/clef21/pan21-web/style-change-detection.html), but for much longer documents.

+# Dataset construction methodology
+We pick 4 relationships from different popular fandoms on AO3:
+- Sherlock Holmes/John Watson
+- Castiels/Dean Winchester
+- Steve Rodgers/Tony Stark
+- Draco Malfoy/Harry Potter

+For each pairing, we find collect stories with no other pairings, and are writen in English.
+We collate these by author and generate new documents formed by

 # Data Format

 We use the same data format as the [PAN 21](https://pan.webis.de/clef21/pan21-web/style-change-detection.html) task, with 2 files for each problem instance, `x`: